-- Panic Disorder is associated with a sudden and intense onset of fear.
+- Panic Disorder.
+A sudden and intense onset of fear.
 Some indications one may be experiencing a panic attack include sweating, rapid heartbeat, feeling like you need to escape or an impending sense of doom.
 Panic attacks are usually followed by weeks of worry that you will have another attack.

-Children can develop anxiety from stressful events in life, as:
+Children can develop anxiety from stressful life events, such as:

 - Tension in the home; parents fighting or arguing

 - Becoming seriously ill or injured